Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Basics

-• We’ll use a lightning staff or an ice staff on our backbar
+- We’ll use a lightning staff or an ice staff on our backbar to provide some debuffs and utility

-• Running both bars as restoration staves is also okay, but not recommended.
-You will provide more utility to your group by using a destruction staff on one bar
+- Running both bars as restoration staves can work fine for most scenarios, but you will provide more utility to your group by using a destruction staff on your backbar

 Gear Sets